The Defection and Subsequent Resurrection of Nikolai Pushkin

 “You didn’t walk here to Stockholm, son,” Woolf reminded Nikolai.

-Nikolai had in fact flown to Stockholm the same way he’d always traveled internationally with the Soviet team by air: heavily sedated, and carried onboard by his teammates.
-On arrival, propped up between two of them long enough to pass customs, he was dumped on a skycap’s cart and wheeled through Stockholm’s Arlanda Airport to a waiting bus.
+Nikolai had in fact flown to Stockholm the same way he’d always traveled internationally with the Soviet team by air: heavily sedated, and carried onboard by his teammates; on arrival, propped up between two of them long enough to pass customs and dumped on a skycap’s cart, wheeled through Stockholm’s Arlanda Airport to a waiting bus.
 Nikolai was never available for practice on a travel day but with the recuperative powers of youth, he’d play with speed and accuracy a day later as if nothing had happened.
-It was like removing the batteries from a toy before shipping, and replacing them on arrival to watch it perform perfectly.
+It was like removing the batteries from a toy before shipping, and replacing them on receipt to watch it perform perfectly.

 “The hell is that?”
-Woolf asked the waiter as Nikolai shoved one and then another gruesome pod into his mouth.
+Woolf asked their server as Nikolai shoved one and then another gruesome pod into his mouth.

-“Blodpalt,” the waiter said, explaining that they were dumplings made from animal blood.
+“Blodpalt,” he replied, explaining the dumplings made from animal blood.

 “Christ, the kid’ll eat anything.”